 Cremations are the most popular choice to say goodbye to a loved one in the UK.
 Over 75% of funeral services are for cremations.

-Following new government rules on reducing the spread of coronavirus, we have introduced a number of measures to protect mourners and staff at our cemeteries and funeral services.
+We have retained a number of measures to protect mourners and staff at our cemeteries and funeral services during the Coronavirus pandemic.

 Services at our crematoria

 We have two crematoriums, one in Tooting, known as Lambeth Crematorium, and the other in West Norwood, set within the grounds of one of the famed 'Magnificent Seven Cemeteries' of London.

 Services at our crematorium are available throughout the week.
 We can arrange for cremations on the weekend by appointment.

 Weekday services begin at 8.30am with the last service at 3.30pm.